Recantation: Religion

+One of the more famous recantations in religious history was that of Thomas Cranmer, by which he recanted the Protestant or Anglican faith in favor of the Roman Catholic beliefs, after his imprisonment by Queen Mary.

 In Protestantism, recantation may be requested by or ordered from an ecclesiastical authority such as a synod or ecumenical council.
 In the Roman Catholic Church, the Inquisition, Holy Office, or even on rare occasion the contemporary Congregation for the Doctrine of the Faith required an act of renunciation to enforce an orthodoxy.

 In a secular state, if ordered to recant by religious authority, one who refused to recant may be anathematized or excommunicated or subject to social exclusion.
 In a theocracy, an order to recant may include threats of physical punishment such as prison or corporal punishment which may include death or lethal cruelty such as the burning at the stake suffered by Joan of Arc.